TMairi/tmairi.github.io/_posts/2021-05-10-exploring-ieee-754-arithmetic.md

 ### Scientific Notation

 In the world of physics; particularly astronomy and astrophysics, scientists will often find themselves performing calculations with exceptionally large or small numbers.
 Writing these numbers out normally as they appear would be inefficient and tedious.
 Therefore, scientific notation is commonly used instead to represent these values.
-For instance, the mass of a proton (in kilograms - `kg`), often denoted by $p$ or $p^+$, written as a real number is as follows[^2]:
+For instance, the mass of a proton (in kilograms - `kg`), often denoted by \\(p\\) or \\(p^+\\), written as a real number is as follows[^2]:

-$$0.000000000000000000000000001672621923$$
+\\(0.000000000000000000000000001672621923\\)

 Whereas in scientific notation, this value would be written as follows: